A Memory Brewing Episode

 In elementary school, we had three playgrounds, a tiny one in the back for the kindergarteners, a bigger one that was at the same level of the school for first through third grade and a huge playground at the bottom of a ramp that was meant for all of the big kids.
 This comes into play because I totally remember which playground we were on when I told my best friend Tony about Mr. Robinson's Neighborhood.

-Just before this incident that I'm about to share, I had managed to bootleg a cassette recording of Eddie Murphy's Delirious by sneaking the family tape recording in hallway for an undercover recording while my mom and dad watched the special when it aired on HBO because this was before anyone had a VCR.
+Just before this incident that I'm about to share, I had managed to bootleg a cassette recording of Eddie Murphy's Delirious by sneaking the family tape recording in the hallway for an undercover recording while my mom and dad watched the special when it aired on HBO because this was before anyone had a VCR.

 This bit of information about Delirious means that I had to catch the repeat and not the night that it originally air because I remember having already share the Goonie Goo Goo story which is how Tony knew who Eddie Murphy was.

-Repeat or not, I was a huge fan of both Eddie Murphy and Mr. Roger's so I could barely contain myself over these colliding worlds.
+Repeat or not, I was a huge fan of both Eddie Murphy, and Mr. Roger's so I could barely contain myself over these colliding worlds.
 The only problem was I was too young to remember all the details and forgot the name following Mr. that parodied Roger's so my young developing mind made a guess that was offensive and embarrassingly off.

 I don't know, this must have also been around the time I discovered Mel Brooks.
 Between Blazing Saddles, Delirious and the old cast of SNL I thought it was perfectly viable that the sketch might be called Mr. "N" words Neighborhood.
 I remember feeling uncomfortable saying the word but it was thrown around by both races at the time, especially when it comes to comedy so I said it genuinely thinking that what it was and Tony just thought it was funny.

-Keep in mind I was six of seven at this time because I remember it taking place on the smaller top field playground.
+Keep in mind I was six or seven at this time because I remember it taking place on the smaller top field playground.
 I knew this was a bad word but I didn't know the weight behind it, so it was just saying another curse word to me.

 In fact, I didn't even feel guilty about the fact racist aspect of this mistake until years later because I blamed the state of comedy of the time as to why I would see the ger's in Rodger's to then assume that they would have gone with this type of lazy joke.

 No, it wasn't until weeks went by and I saw a second installment of the sketch that I felt more like an idiot for getting it wrong than like an asshole for what I got it wrong with.
-Tony didn't follow the show and no one else ever heard this flub but it's an example of how something so simple can haunt my mind.
+Tony didn't follow the show, and no one else ever heard this flub, but it's an example of how something so simple can haunt my mind.

-I know that whether or not he agreed isn't a valid argument as to whether or not this was acceptable but my point is that whether or not this was racist, this simple stumble would have stuck in my head to this day even if my guess was Mr. Rogerston's Neighborhood I'd still beat myself up for being wrong, just like later in High School when someone was trying to come up with the name Jack Handy who did Deep Thoughts.
+I know that whether or not he agreed isn't a valid argument as to whether or not this was acceptable but my point is that whether or not this was racist, this simple stumble would have stuck in my head to this day even if my guess was Mr. Rogerston's Neighborhood.
+I'd still beat myself up for being wrong, just like later in High School when someone was trying to come up with the name Jack Handy who did Deep Thoughts.
 She kept saying, "That Handy guy that does those sketches."
 To which I excitingly guessed Handy Man because I thought she was talking about In Living Color and also beat myself up for that mistake up to this very day.

 Now, as soon as I publish this post, I'm going to spend the rest of my life questioning whether or not I worded this right since I'm trying to use this example of my own suffering from anxiety even though I was technically in the wrong while using a failed but logical guess based on my age and the state of comedy at the time.